mobtakr/editorjs-parser/README.md

 # Editor.js Parser and Renderer for React.js or Next.js

 The package lets you render the content of Editor.js and lets you extend the functionality easily.

-Package is based on `mobtakr/editorjs-parser` and enhanced for support more editor blocks and schema validation for server side.
+Thanks @klaucode for the enhancements and the additions of new blocks.

 ## Install the package

 Run

 ```
-npm install @klaucode/editorjs-parser
+npm install @mobtakr/editorjs-parser
 ```

 ## Editor.js Output